 - Pay final wages to employees, plus payroll taxes and fees

 - File necessary tax forms using the IRS “Closing a Business Checklist”.

 At this point the deal is complete!
-You can now notify your employees and make an announcement to you customers, suppliers and the general public.
+The new owner can now notify the employees and make an announcement to to customers, suppliers and the general public.
 Congratulations!

 Next Step: Connect with a Business Broker

 See qualified sales professionals serving business owners in your area.